chasecassels/grid-stress/README.md

 Chase Cassels
 chasecassels@gmail.com

+Exploratory data analysis project to learn about how grid stress may change across NYC due to temperature variance, climate change, land use changes, population change, and technological improvements.

 1. Ingesting weather data from OSF API to an SQLite database:

 Create an empty db file in the database directory, then navigate to the file extraction directory to run the import processes: